ARD-C2PA-SAMPLES/c2pa_sign_onpremhsm/README.md

-# c2pa onprem software on Raspberry PI with HSM-Device for Siging Images/MP4-Files
+# C2PA Onprem software on Raspberry PI with HSM-Device for Siging Images/MP4-Files
 This hardware setup offers the possibility to sign Images (JPG) and MP4-Files with given C2PA-Manifest.
 This can be preperation of production workflow to sign all content, that will be used in production workflow.